HKNDecal/HKNDecal/README.md

 source decal_setup.sh
 ```

 And you're done!
-When the script finishes running you should see "(decal)" appended to the terminal.
+When the script finishes running you should see "(decal_env)" appended to the terminal.